-Academic misconduct includes but is not limited to plagiarism, falsification on tests and assignments, attempting to take credit for another's work, and abuse or inappropriate behavior toward an instructor or administrator.
-Inappropriate behavior would include disrespect for an instructor/administrator's authority, calling members of the administration at home with complaints, or any non-professional behavior during an academic session.
+Academic misconduct includes but is not limited to plagiarism, falsification on tests and/or assignments, attempting to take credit for another's work, and abuse or inappropriate behavior toward an instructor, student, staff member, or administrator.
+Inappropriate behavior includes disrespect for an instructor/administrator's authority, calling members of the administration at home with complaints, or any nonprofessional behavior during an academic session.
 Aggressive and/or offensive verbal communications with instructors, staff, administrators and/or fellow students will not be tolerated.
 Please refer to the HRM Student handbook for additional details.